SimonSerrano/slack-like-rmi-jms/README.md

 ___
 `!connect`

-Connect to the server with a username and a password.
+Connect to the server with a username and a password (The password can be anything currently).
 ___
 `!groups`